vespa-engine/documentation/en/performance/practical-nearest-neighbor-search.md

 title: "Vespa nearest neighbor search - a practical guide"
 ---

- This is a practical guide to using Vespa nearest neighbor search query operator and how to combine nearest neighbor search, or dense evalretri with other Vespa query operators.
-The guide also covers diverse efficient candidate retrievers which can be used in a multi-phase ranking funnel.
+ This guide is a practical introduction to using Vespa nearest neighbor search query operator and how to combine nearest neighbor search with other Vespa query operators.
+The guide also covers diverse, efficient candidate retrievers which can be used as candidate retrievers in a multi-phase ranking funnel.

  The guide uses the [Last.fm](http://millionsongdataset.com/lastfm/) tracks dataset to illustrate Vespa query performance.
  Latency numbers mentioned in the guide are obtained from running this guide on a MacBook Pro x86.